kurtkanaskie/api-proxies-via-maven/README-maven.md

 e. force - This will recheck the un deployment of bundle before proceeding further deployment.

-f. update - It will update the deployed revision .
+f. update - This will update the deployed revision.
 This is similar to import with validation but no new revision is created.
 If there any errors in the bundle, error is thrown and the existing bundle is left intact.
 In case the revision they are trying to update is deployed, it will internally trigger undeployment and deployment.
 It is completely in the background and not visible in the response.
 It is advised not to update the deployed revision.
 (UI could show a warning or something in this case).

 ## More Documentation
 * [Apigee Maven Plugin on Git](https://github.com/apigee/apigee-deploy-maven-plugin)